 Doha is also a prominent cultural center, with outstanding museums, an annual film festival, classical and contemporary music and a growing role as a sporting nation, who is proud to host the football World Cup in 2022.

-There are approximately 2 million people living in Qatar.
+There are approximately three million people living in Qatar.
 More than half of the population lives in the capital city, Doha.
 Three-quarters of the Qatari population are Muslim, while the remaining population practice a variety of other religions.
 The official language is Arabic, although English is commonly spoken.
 Over the years, the thriving economy has attracted a large number of expatriates, particularly from neighboring Arab states.

 Since the mid-1800s, Qatar has grown from a poor British protectorate known for its pearling industry into one of the world's most important oil and gas producing countries.
 While there is increasing investment in non-energy sectors, oil and gas still account for more than half of the nation's gross domestic product.
 Due to oil and gas, the country now boasts one of the highest incomes per capita in the world.